coolbutuseless/rvoronoi/README.md

   - Adapted algorithm from binary search to instead use pre-indexed search bounds.
 - Point in polygon (to match seed points to voronoi polygons)
-  - **TODO** Use STR to bulk load an R-tree for optimized point-in-bounding-box search
   - Search for bounding box collision to filter polygon candidates for exhaustive testing
-  - Optimised point-in-polygon search with early termination as voronoi polygons are **always** convex.
-Test edges using the “leftOf()” operator, and exit as soon as any vertices are right of a polygon edge.
+  - Optimised point-in-polygon search with early termination possible (as voronoi polygons are **always** convex) Test edges using the “leftOf()” operator, and exit as soon as any vertices are right of a polygon edge.
+  - No benefit in building an acceleration structure for point-in-bounding-box when there of the order of ~100-1000 bounding boxes.
+A linear search (with flagging of polygons already claimed) is fast enough.
+If use case if voronoi of \>\> 1000 points, then time taken to build acceleration structure (e.g. hierachical bounding boxes) would become worth it.

 ## Related